PE

 ▪ Pupils fundamental movement skills will continue to improve with more confident and physically skilled pupils overall

-▪ Saint Mary’s School will aim for the School Games Mark of Bronze
+▪ Saint Mary’s School will aim for the School Games Mark of Platinum

 ▪ Saint Mary' School will continue to make good use of the School Sports Premium and use it to raise the profile and provision of PE